 So what did become of Lloyd Gaines?
 The answer to that depends on whom you ask.

-Perhaps the most intriguing rumor comes from University City resident Sid Reedy, a 64-year-old librarian and member of the same Alpha Phi Alpha fraternity chapter to which Lloyd Gaines belonged.
+Perhaps the most intriguing rumor came from University City resident Sid Reedy, a librarian and member of the same Alpha Phi Alpha fraternity chapter to which Lloyd Gaines belonged.
 Reedy says he became fascinated by the story of Gaines in the late 1970s and ventured to Lincoln University to discuss the case with longtime instructor and civil-rights leader Lorenzo Greene.

 It was Greene, who passed away in 1988, who first encouraged Gaines to apply to the University of Missouri law school.
 During his hour-long visit with the Lincoln professor, Reedy recalls, Greene told him of a trip he made to Mexico in the late 1940s.
 While there, Greene claimed, he reached Gaines by telephone.
 The two were later to meet at a Mexico City restaurant.
 Gaines never showed up.

 "The minute he picked up the phone he said he recognized it was the voice of Lloyd Gaines," says Reedy.
 "They talked for awhile.
 Gaines said he had grown tired of the fight, and wanted to start over.
 He had some business in Mexico City and apparently did well financially."